-On my second journey to the Valley of Death, I came upon some new mining spots that required more exploration.
+On my second journey to the Valley of Death, I came across some new mining sites that required more exploration.

 I’ve driven by here numerous times but never realized how big these ruins were.

 These ruins east of Keeler, CA are of a “reverberating” smelter.
 Smelters were used to “roast” galena ore from the Cerro Gordo mines into bullion bars, approximately 18 inches long and weighing up to 65 pounds depending on the silver content.

 From here the silver was shipped across the Owens Lake on the steamer Bessie Brady to Cartago and then to Los Angeles or Bakersfield in 14 mule team wagons.

 Inside/underneath the smelter.

 It’s only a mile or so off the highway and then a little hike.